oss-review-toolkit/ort/integrations/tekton/README.md

 The pipeline takes a few inputs:
 * `shared-data` is a workspace and will need a volume, it's used for checking out the source code repo, and storing the temporary artifacts
 * `gcs-credentials` is a workspace and will need a volume.
-On GKE you can use Workload Identities to allow the Kubernetes Service Account (KSA) to access the GCS bucket for uploading the results.
+On GKE, you can use Workload Identities to allow the Kubernetes Service Account (KSA) to access the GCS bucket for uploading the results.
 (If you are not using Workload Idenity, find more information how to configure credentials in the [gcs-upload](https://hub.tekton.dev/tekton/task/gcs-upload) documentation).
 * `repo-url` is a param, and takes the path to the Git repo that should be scanned.
 * `result-bucket-path` is a parameter, and takes the path to GCS where the result report should be stored e.g. gs://<gcs-bucket>/<sub_path>.